jrnn/sauma/README.md

     - Tests comprise almost 60% of backend code
   - Frontend has no automated testing whatsoever:
     - I have no excuses, it is what it is
-    - (Also no idea why frontend code is so bloated compared to backend?)
   - Roughly 60% of hours so far burnt on writing new code and tests, vs. 40% wasted on fixing and refactoring...
 Hours split very evenly between back and front